BerkeCagkanToptas/OSM-City-Engine/README.md

 ## Description: ##

 Polimi OSM City Engine is a 3D tool that renders cities in 3D.
-It takes OpenStreetMap Xml file as input and automatically render 2D data into 3D.
+It takes [http://wiki.openstreetmap.org/wiki/OSM_XML](http://wiki.openstreetmap.org/wiki/OSM_XML) file as input and automatically render 2D data into 3D.
 For terrain rendering, it takes Nasa SRTM3 Data as heightmap and Openstreet/Bingmap tile images as texture.
 In addition to auto construction, user can edit objects in the scene automatically by using edit menu.

 ## What is included: ##

+Buildings:
-1. 3D Building Rendering
+1. 3D Building Rendering from 2D OSM data
-2. 3D Highway, Railway, River Rendering
+2. Edit Building settings, (Change Textures, Height, Position)
+3. [In Development] Replace building with a 3D Model (with Translate, Scale and Rotate Options)

+Highways:
+1. 3D Highway and Railway rendering from 2D OSM data
+2. Add Sidewalk to both side desired
+3. [In Development] Edit Highway Settings (Change highway width, Texture, Enable/Disable sidewalk)

+Terrain :
+1. Terrain generated from OSM file bounding box
+2. Automatic heightmap download from Nasa SRTM3
-3. 3D Terrain Rendering
+3. Select Terrain texture from different Tile providers(OpenStreetMap, BingMap)

-4. 3D Barrier, Wall, Fence Rendering
-5. 3D Models like Trees, Traffic Lights, Cars etc. support
-6. Geography Library to apply Projection Conversions between UTM(EPSG:4326) and Spherical Mercator(EPSG:3857)
-6. "Freefly Camera" Mode and  "Car Camera" Modes
-7. Edit Menu
-8. Load/Save 3D scene
+3D Objects :
+1. Trees and Traffic Lights placed automatically from OSM data
+2. Add new objects (Car, Tree, TrafficSign or any desired model)
+3. Translate, Rotate and Scale Objects

+General :
+1. Load/Save Project Option
+2. [In Development] Change Skybox, Sun's Orientation

+Incoming Features :
+1. Capture video from car Camera
+2. Laser Scanner to generate Depth Data

 ## ScreenShots ##